happyfaults/pywatdafudge/README.md

 2. pip install -e .
 3. pip install -e config/

-Leave out the -e if you want to install the packages into your Python site folder.
+Leave out the **-e** switch if you want to install the packages into your Python site folder.

-You can also use the equivalent python setup commands:
+You can also use the equivalent Python setup commands:

 1. pip install -r requirements.txt
 2. python setup.py develop (or install)
 3. python config/setup.py develop (or install)

-#
 ## Requirements

-Currently, the library supports two methods for detecting profanity as follows.
+Currently, the library supports two methods for detecting risky phrases as follows.
 ### Regex

-This method uses regular expressions to match documents against a list of phrases cached in memory.
+This method uses regular expressions to match documents against a list of risky phrases cached in memory.

 There are no extra dependencies required for this method.

 ### Whoosh

 This method creates a [Whoosh](http://whoosh.readthedocs.io/en/latest/intro.html) search index of the list of phrases.
-Documents are then split into various word-ngrams to produced phrases to search against the Whoosh index.
+Documents are then split into a specified range of **word-ngrams** to produce phrases that are then searched against the Whoosh index of risky phrases.

 #### Dependencies:
 1. [numpy](http://www.numpy.org/)